August 26, 2018 Do Hasidim smoke?

 When I was still a kid my oldest brother came home one day with his long Hasidic coat drenched in the smell of smoke.
 We were all sent to our rooms.
 I remember how terrified I was of what was to come next, fearing my brother was on the road to self-destruction.
 I worried that this was the beginning of his downward slide from smoking to a small yarmulke to trimmed sidecurls to a downward slide into an unrecognizable brother.

 I was so relieved when he soon got engaged and didn’t smoke again.

 I recently asked a Hasidic restaurateur who was smoking outside his shop why he smokes.

 “Why do I smoke?
 You know, because I can’t stop.”

 He knows I’m ex-Hasidic, so he nodded like it was obvious.
 “I was a bochur, nu.”
 Meaning, he was a young boy of marriageable age.
 He might have started as a small act of rebellion, but those things from our youths follow you, and now he’s grown and I’m sure hoping his kids won’t do the same.

-So Hasidim are more lax about smoking than about many, many other things.
+So Hasidim are laxer about smoking than about many, many other things.
 And often when that’s the case, you can often look into its history and see that long ago, a seed was sown that made it okay.
 And once it starts to flow in the cultural veins, it’s much harder to remove.